webmiddle/webmiddle/README.md

 One of the main philosophies of the framework is **reuse**, by creating an ecosystem where webmiddles for websites, services, converters and so on can be published as separate npm modules, so that they can be used in other projects.

-**NOTE**: If you think a service / feature is so common and general that it should be in the core, please [open an issue](https://github.com/webmiddle/webmiddle/issues/new) or just do a pull request!
+**NOTE**: If you think a service / feature is so common and general that it should be in the core, [open an issue](https://github.com/webmiddle/webmiddle/issues/new) or just do a pull request!

 ## Future improvements

 Here is a list of important features that are still missing and that should be in the core in the future:
-- Web service layer (to expose the services via a REST API)
 - Proxy support
 - HTTP/OAuth Authentication
 - Redirects management